csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 On the subject of the main thread, the constantly-firing `requestAnimationFrame()` is dragging them into the very pits of INP—well over one second!
-This isn’t because the main thread is necessarily blocked—`rAF()` is relatively noninvasive and each one only lasts a small amount of time, but the main thread is just kept _so_ busy, it’s hard to sneak any user input in.
+This isn’t because the main thread is necessarily blocked—`rAF()` is relatively noninvasive and each one only lasts a small amount of time—but the main thread is just kept _so_ busy, it’s hard to sneak any user input in.

 <figure>